coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 The Astral Plane has the following traits.

 -   Subjective directional gravity.
 -   Timeless.
-Age, hunger, thirst, poison, and natural healing don't function in the Astral Plane, though they resume functioning when the traveler leaves the Astral Plane.
+Age, hunger, thirst, poison, and natural healing don’t function in the Astral Plane, though they resume functioning when the traveler leaves the Astral Plane.
 -   Mildly neutral-aligned.